CQWu/American_Football_Analytics/Intro_to_American_Football.md

 ## Rules and Structure

 At its core, American football is a game of gaining territory.
-The objective is to advance an oblong-shaped ball down the field and into a designated scoring area, the **end zone**.
+The objective is to advance an olive-shaped ball (it's called "olive ball" in China!) down the field and into a designated scoring area, the **end zone**.

-**The Field:** A standard American football field is a rectangle measuring 120 yards long by 53 1/3 yards wide.
+**The Field:** A standard American football field is a rectangle measuring 120 yards long by 53 1/3 yards (160 feet) wide.
 The playing area is 100 yards long, marked with a yard line every 5 yards and hash marks for every single yard.
 At each end of the 100-yard field is a 10-yard **end zone**.
 Centered on the back line of each end zone are the goalposts, which are used for kicking plays (NFL, 2023).

 **Game Duration:** A game is divided into four 15-minute quarters, separated by a halftime break.
 However, the game clock stops frequently for various reasons, such as an incomplete pass, a player running out of bounds, or a penalty.
 This stop-start nature means a typical professional game lasts over three hours.

 **The Downs System:** The defining feature of American football is the **downs system**.
 The team with possession of the ball (the **offense**) has four chances, or **downs**, to advance the ball at least 10 yards.
 * If the offense successfully gains 10 or more yards within four downs, they earn a **first down**, which resets the cycle, giving them a fresh set of four downs to gain another 10 yards.
 * If, after three downs, the offense has not yet gained 10 yards, they face a critical decision on fourth down.
 They can either:
     1.  **Punt:** Kick the ball to the opposing team, giving them possession far down the field.
 This is a common strategic choice to avoid giving the opponent good field position.
+(The closer a team is to the opponent’s end zone, the higher its chances of scoring.
+This distance from the starting point of an offensive drive to the opponent’s end zone is known as field position.
+A team is said to have better field position when it begins its drive closer to the opponent’s end zone.)
     2.  **Attempt a Field Goal:** If close enough to the opponent's goalposts, they can kick the ball through the uprights to score points.
     3.  **"Go for it":** Attempt a final play to gain the remaining yards needed for a first down.
 This is a high-risk, high-reward play; if they fail, the opposing team takes possession of the ball at that exact spot.